hrishim/llvl_prog1_book/src/c_pointers.md

 ## Matrix addition (2-D array)

 In this exercise, we will take two square matrices, 'A' and 'B' as input parameters and store the result in matrix 'C'.
 Two matrices can be added only if they have the same dimensions.
 The result will be a matrix of the same dimensions.
-To perform the addition, numbers in matching postions in the input matrices are added and the result is placed in the same position in the output matrix.
+To perform the addition, numbers in matching positions in the input matrices are added and the result is placed in the same position in the output matrix.

 You should write your code in the designated location in the file matrix_addition.c